Everyone is welcome at Daylight Music!

 ‘Our favourite aspect of the day was being able to perform to a demographic of people who might not be able to attend one of our more usual evening performances.
 Indeed, it was heartwarming to see many children there who were captivated by the performances.
 The relaxed atmosphere meant people could come and explore our instrument collection after the show and the usual boundaries between audience member and performer were broken down.’ – Minihi

-The series has constantly changed and evolved, and post-lockdown we said goodbye to our first home in Union Chapel in North London, but this opened up opportunities in new spaces and new homes in London and hopefully beyond.
+The series has constantly changed and evolved, and post-lockdown we said goodbye to our first home in Union Chapel in North London, but this opened up opportunities in new spaces and new homes in London and beyond in Kent.

 Our initial seasons welcomed collaborators and organisations who have connected strongly with you and us such as Lost Map, Matthew Bourne, Hackoustic, EFG London Jazz Festival, Piano Day, Terry Edwards and Xenia Pestova Bennett.
 The series itself is always changing and developing, and diversity is something we have always felt passionately about.
 We are working harder than ever to make sure it is reflected in our programming.